Loading...

 Center (40%) — Current Speed

-A large animated speed readout with smooth deceleration.
+A large speed readout.
+When a speed limit is known for the road, the number itself changes colourorange once you are within 10 km/h of the limit, and red when you are over it.
 Units auto-switch between km/h and mph based on your device locale (or your Localization setting).

 Continue Reading

-App-wide settings, the Quick Menu, the Keep Background option, and how to shut DMD Next down are covered in their own page:
+App-wide settings, the user Profiles, the Keep Background option, and how to shut DMD Next down are covered in their own page:

 Top